Mattresses provide the foundation for sleep and choosing the right one can make all the difference when it comes to comfort.

 Mattress makers will generally label beds somewhere on a scale of very plush to very firm, but how the bed actually feels can vary from brand to brand and even within lines, and one person’s medium might be another’s firm.
 To further complicate things, most beds will often soften a bit in the first year or two.

 The least arbitrary measures include the IFD/ILD scale for foams (amount of weight required to compress the foam by 25%) with higher numbers being firmer and coil gauge (thickness of coil wire) for spring beds with lower numbers feeling firmer.
 But, the thickness of layers and padding materials also play a role.
-Reviews can also help you get an idea of how accurate firmness descriptions are.

 As described in detail in one of our previous articles, here are general guidelines for mattress firmness based on sleep position preference:

-- The best mattress for side sleepers should have enough give to allow hips and shoulders to sink while still supporting the waist and lumbar region.
+• The best mattress for side sleepers should have enough give to allow hips and shoulders to sink while still supporting the waist and lumbar region.
 Your spine should be straight and parallel to the floor when lying down.
 Plush to medium is likely the ideal firmness range for you.

 Other things that may affect firmness preference include age, weight and medical conditions.

-- Your preferences may move toward softer mattresses over time since tissues become more sensitive to compression and pressure points.
+• Your preferences may move toward softer mattresses over time since tissues become more sensitive to compression and pressure points.

-- If you have existing pain-related conditions like arthritis or fibromyalgia, that should also be factored into your mattress decision as supportiveness and pressure point relief will prove even more important to comfort.
+• If you have existing pain-related conditions like arthritis or fibromyalgia, that should also be factored into your mattress decision as supportiveness and pressure point relief will prove even more important to comfort.

-- In published studies, medium to medium-firm mattresses almost always results in the highest comfort ratings and pain improvements versus soft or firm mattresses.
+• In published studies, medium to medium-firm mattresses almost always results in the highest comfort ratings and pain improvements versus soft or firm mattresses.
 If looking for the best mattress for back pain, check out a medium-firm option.

 If you are trying to decide between firmness levels, we generally suggest choosing the firmer option for two reasons.
-First, mattresses soften a bit as you break them in, and second, you can add a mattress topper to an overly firm bed whereas correcting a too soft bed is not so simple.
+First, mattresses soften a bit as you break them in, and second, you can add a mattress topper to an overly firm bed whereas correcting a too soft mattress is not so simple.

 4. Picking the Right Mattress Size